Mohammad-Shiblu/Human-Activity-Recognition/README.md

 <<<<<<< HEAD
-# Project Jarvis (Smart Assembly): Human Activity Understanding for Enhanced Assembly Tools
+Human Activity Understanding for Enhanced Assembly Tools

 ## Description

-This project, titled [Your Project Title], is a comprehensive exploration and implementation of human activity understanding for enhanced furniture assembly tools.
+This project is a comprehensive exploration and implementation of human activity understanding for enhanced furniture assembly tools.
 It combines state-of-the-art techniques in computer vision and machine learning to address complex challenges in the domain of assembly processes.

 ### Motivation & Purpose